Meet our staff

 Settled Minister, Rev. Shari Woodbury

-With her husband William and their daughter, born in 2010, Rev. Shari enjoys cooking, hiking, biking, camping, ping pong, board games and movies.
-She is also a poet, singer, and compulsive photographer of nature.
+Rev. Shari enjoys crafting engaging worship with partners, fostering spiritual growth for all ages, tapping into creativity, and living out our liberal religious values together.
+With her husband William and their daughter, born in 2010, she enjoys cooking, hiking, biking, ping pong, board games and movies.
+Shari is also a poet, singer, and compulsive photographer of nature.
+In 2024 she began writing online about high control groups, meditation and more, on Medium or her blog page.
 You can learn more about Shari at her website.

 Email: minister@firstuuomaha.org